-Muir Valley, LLC is a nature preserve and rock climbing area owned and maintained by Rick and Liz Weber.
-The Valley is approximately 400 acres in size and walled in by over seven miles of majestic cliffs of hard Corbin Sandstone that range in height from 20 feet to over 200 feet.
+Muir Valley, LLC is a nature and rock climbing preserve owned, operated, and maintained by Friends of Muir Valley.
+The Valley is approximately 360 acres in size and walled in by over seven miles of majestic cliffs of hard Corbin Sandstone that range in height from 20 feet to over 200 feet.
 Waterfalls cascading off the cliffs abound, as do caves and stone bottom creeks.
 Mountain laurel, rhododendron, and many other species of wildflowers and plants grace the valley floor and hillsides.
 Muir Valley is indeed one of the prettiest little places of natural beauty to be found anywhere.

 Although privately owned, Muir Valley may be freely enjoyed by all—hikers, climbers, and folks just sauntering through taking in the spectacular beauty of the Valley.
 No admission fees are charged.
 As such, the Valley falls under the provisions of Kentucky’s Recreational Use Laws.

-Because there is no outside funding or revenue stream, we appreciate your time and efforts in helping us maintain the land and its trails.
+Because Muir Valley is operated as a non-profit LLC, we appreciate our visitors contributions of money, time, and effort in helping us maintain the land and its trails.
 You may climb, hike, and enjoy the natural beauty as our guests, but at your own risk.

-We chose the name, "Muir Valley", to honor the memory of a great American.
+The name, "Muir Valley", was chosen by the Preserve's original owner/developers—Rick and Liz Weber—to honor the memory of a great American.
 John Muir is revered as the "Father of the National Parks."
 His reputation as a conservationist has overshadowed his achievements as a rock climber.
 The climbing community recognizes him as the greatest climber in America during the last quarter of the nineteenth century, in terms of first ascents and technical skills.
 His achievements are especially impressive in view of the fact that he free soloed his climbs and did so without the benefit of modern climbing equipment.